EVIS SAMMOUTIS

 Sammoutis' music predominantly explores the relationship between timbre and harmony, frequently using unorthodox methods of playing musical instruments to create unusual and highly virtuosic musical landscapes.
 Creating a context where extended instrumental and vocal techniques, as well as sounds traditionally associated as non-musical, are naturally fused with more traditional features of expression is central to his aesthetic.

-Evis Sammoutis graduated from the University of Hull with a first-class degree (BMus) in all disciplines and the Departmental Prize, and completed his PhD studies in Musical Composition at the University of York under the supervision of Dr Thomas Simaku in 2006.
-He has furthered his studies at world-renowned festivals, seminars and workshops, including Darmstadt, IRCAM, Royaumont and Tanglewood as a composition fellow, and worked with leading composers such as Brian Ferneyhough, Georges Aperghis and George Benjamin.
+Holding a PhD in Composition from the University of York, where he studied with Thomas Simaku, Sammoutis has furthered his studies at world-renowned festivals, seminars and workshops, including Darmstadt, IRCAM, Royaumont and Tanglewood as a composition fellow, and worked with leading composers such as Brian Ferneyhough, Georges Aperghis and George Benjamin.

 Follow the LINK to download the biographical note in pdf as well as high resolution publicity photos